-AF increases the risk of stroke by 500%, a five-foldincrease.Itisimperativethat an AF patient classed as 'at risk' is prescribed anticoagulant medication to inhibit the coagulation of the blood.
+AF increases the risk of stroke by 500%, a five-fold increase.
+It is imperative that an AF patient classed as 'at risk' is prescribed anticoagulant medication to inhibit the coagulation of the blood.
 This reduces the risk of clots and stroke.
-You can check your personal AF related stroke risk using the CHA2DS2-VA scoring system below.
-The CHA2DS2VA score allows you to understand your risk of stroke due to your AF.
-If you have a score of Zero then national and international guidelines suggest you do not require any intervention.
-If you have a score of One then we should consider an oral anticoagulant to reduce the risk of AF related stroke.
-If you have a score of 2 or greater then oral anticoagulation is recommended to reduce the stroke risk due to your AF.
+You can check your personal AF related stroke risk using the CHA2DS2-VASc scoring system below.
+The CHA2DS2-VASc score allows you to understand your risk of stroke due to your AF.
+If you have a score of Zero (or One due to gender alone) then national and international guidelines suggest you do not require any intervention.
+If you have a score of One due to anything other than gender, then you should consider an oral anticoagulant to reduce the risk of an AF-related stroke.
+If you have a score of 2 or greater, then oral anticoagulation is recommended to reduce the stroke risk due to your AF.

-CHA2DS2-VASc scoring criteria to determine need for blood thinning based on AF-related stroke risk Congestive heart disease 1 point score risk level necessity for anticoagulant Hypertension 1 point Age (75 years +) 2 points Diabetes 1 point 2 points o low risk anticoagulant not suggested Stroke or previous TIA Vascular heart disease Stroke or previous TIA 2 points /ascular heart disease 1 point 1 at risk anticoagulant suggested Age (65-74 yrs) 1 point Birth Gender female 1 point SCORE 2+ at risk dependent on personal preferences
+Congestive heart disease 1 point score risk level necessity for anticoagulant

+Hypertension 1 point

+Age (75 years +) 2 point ο low risk anticoaguiant

+Diabetes 1 point hot suggested

+Stroke or previous TIA 2 point

+Vascular heart disease 1 point 1 at risk

+Age (65-74 years) 1 point anticoagulant suggested

+Sex category - female 1 point dependent on personal

+SCORE 2+ at risk preterences